laravel/docs/routing.md

     // Generating Redirects...
     return redirect()->route('profile');

+If you are using resourceful route then named routes for all your handles will be generated automatically.
+The URLs for these named routes can be generated using the `route` helper:

+    Route::resource('/posts', 'PostsController');

+    $indexUrl = route('posts.index');

 If the named route defines parameters, you may pass the parameters as the second argument to the `route` function.
 The given parameters will automatically be inserted into the URL in their correct positions: